microsoft/typespec/docs/tutorial.md

 ### Libraries

-ADL libraries are bundles of useful ADL declarations and decorators into reusable packages.
-ADL libraries are actually npm packages under the covers.
-Official `adl` libraries can be found with the `@@azure-tools/adl-` npm package name prefix.
+Cadl libraries are bundles of useful Cadl declarations and decorators into reusable packages.
+Cadl libraries are actually npm packages under the covers.
+Official Cadl libraries can be found with the `@azure-tools/cadl-` npm package name prefix.

 #### Using libraries

 The first step in using a library is to install it via `npm`.
 You can get `npm` and `node` from the [Node.js website](https://nodejs.org).

-If you haven't already intiialized your ADL project's package.json file, now would be a good time to do so.
-The package.json file lets you track the dependencies your project depends on, and is a best practice to check in along with any ADL files you create.
+If you haven't already intiialized your Cadl project's package.json file, now would be a good time to do so.
+The package.json file lets you track the dependencies your project depends on, and is a best practice to check in along with any Cadl files you create.
 Run `npm init` create your package.json file.

-Then, in your ADL project directory, type `npm install libraryName` to install a library.
-For example, to install the official ADL REST API bindings and OpenAPI generator, you would type `npm install @azure-tools/adl-rest @azure-tools/adl-openapi`.
+Then, in your Cadl project directory, type `npm install libraryName` to install a library.
+For example, to install the official Cadl REST API bindings and OpenAPI generator, you would type `npm install @azure-tools/cadl-rest @azure-tools/cadl-openapi`.

-Lastly, you need to import the libraries into your ADL program.
-By convention, all external dependencies are imported in your `main.adl` file, but can be in any ADL file imported into your program.
+Lastly, you need to import the libraries into your Cadl program.
+By convention, all external dependencies are imported in your `main.cadl` file, but can be in any Cadl file imported into your program.
 Importing the two libraries we installed above would look like this:

 ```
-// in main.adl
+// in main.cadl
-import "@azure-tools/adl-rest";
+import "@azure-tools/cadl-rest";
-import "@azure-tools/adl-openapi";
+import "@azure-tools/cadl-openapi";
 ```

 #### Creating libraries

-Creating an ADL library is essentially the same as creating any NPM library.
+Creating an Cadl library is essentially the same as creating any NPM library.
 [Consult the official documentation for more info](https://docs.npmjs.com/creating-node-js-modules). `main` should refer to a JS file that exports all your library's decorators and helper utilities.

-The package.json file for an ADL library requires one additional field: `adlMain`, which refers to the root file of your ADL program similar to how `main` refers to the root of a JS program.
-If you don't have any ADL declarations, `adlMain` can be identical to `main`.
+The package.json file for an Cadl library requires one additional field: `cadlMain`, which refers to the root file of your Cadl program similar to how `main` refers to the root of a JS program.
+If you don't have any Cadl declarations, `cadlMain` can be identical to `main`.

 ### REST APIs

 With the language building blocks we've covered so far we're ready to author our first REST API.
-ADL has an official REST API "binding" called `@azure-tools/adl-rest`.
-It's a set of ADL declarations and decorators that describe REST APIs and can be used by code generators to generate OpenAPI descriptions, implementation code, and the like.
+Cadl has an official REST API "binding" called `@azure-tools/cadl-rest`.
+It's a set of Cadl declarations and decorators that describe REST APIs and can be used by code generators to generate OpenAPI descriptions, implementation code, and the like.

-ADL also has an official OpenAPI emitter called `@azure-tools/adl-openapi` that consumes the REST API bindings and emits standard OpenAPI descriptions.
+Cadl also has an official OpenAPI emitter called `@azure-tools/cadl-openapi` that consumes the REST API bindings and emits standard OpenAPI descriptions.
 This can then be fed in to any OpenAPI code generation pipeline.

-The following examples assume you have imported both `@azure-tools/adl-openapi` and `@azure-tools/adl-rest` somewhere in your ADL program (though importing them in `main.adl` is the standard convention).
+The following examples assume you have imported both `@azure-tools/cadl-openapi` and `@azure-tools/cadl-rest` somewhere in your Cadl program (though importing them in `main.cadl` is the standard convention).

 #### Service definition and metadata

 A definition for a service is the namespace that contains all the operations for the service and carries top-level metadata like service name and version.
-ADL offers the following decorators for providing this metadata, and all are optional.
+Cadl offers the following decorators for providing this metadata, and all are optional.

 * @serviceTitle - the title of the service
 * @serviceVersion - the version of the service.
 Can be any string, but later version should lexigraphically sort after earlier versions